 As California Tries To Make Contract Workers Employees, Industries Push Back

-A new law that went into effect in California Jan.
-1 is supposed to make it harder for companies to hire workers as contractors — but gig companies like Uber, Lyft and the food delivery platform Postmates are refusing to reclassify their fleet of drivers as employees.
+A new law that went into effect in California on Wednesday is supposed to make it harder for companies to hire workers as contractors — but gig companies like Uber, Lyft and the food delivery platform Postmates are refusing to reclassify their fleet of drivers as employees.

-Supporters of Assembly Bill 5 claim companies have been exploiting contract workers for years because they aren't considered employees who get benefits like health coverage and workers' compensation.
+Supporters of Assembly Bill 5 say companies have been exploiting contract workers for years because they aren't considered employees who get benefits like health coverage and workers' compensation.

-The law touches many industries, everything from trucking to tech to certain medical professions.
-AB5 does include carveouts for other professions, including dentists and attorneys.
+The law touches many industries, from trucking to tech to certain medical professions.
+AB5 does include carveouts for professions such as dentists and attorneys.

 Democratic Assemblywoman Lorena Gonzalez says misclassification is a problem throughout the economy, but she zeroed in on gig companies during last year's legislative session.

 "The same week that workers had to go on strike because their per mileage fee was being cut, an investor was celebrating his $30,000 investment that became $120 million in one day," she said during a debate on the Assembly floor in April, shortly after Lyft went public.
-"Something is wrong with the way that we have allowed these companies to operate," Gonzalez said.
+"Something is wrong with the way that we have allowed these companies to operate."

 The legislation codifies a ruling from the California Supreme Court that established a new test for classifying workers.
-Gonzalez says she hopes city attorneys and the state attorney general will hold gig companies responsible for not complying with the law.
+Gonzalez says she hopes city attorneys and the state attorney general will hold gig companies responsible if they do not comply with the law.

-"This is an ongoing battle," she says.
+"This is an ongoing battle," she says as the law takes place.

 Uber and Lyft declined an interview for this story, but they and other gig companies have developed a multipronged strategy to avoid complying with the new law.